javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 };
 ```

-And, in the real world, a user can `act`: to select something from the shopping cart, to login, to logout etc.
+And, in the real world, a user can *act*: select something from the shopping cart, login, logout etc.

-Let's implement the same in JavaScript using functions in properties.
+Actions are represented in JavaScript by functions in properties.

 [cut]